 Why 10lb?
 Because I was fishing a terrestrial fly just before I tied on the nymph and so I got a little lazy putting on a heavier tippett.
-Lucky for me this particular fish had the nymph hooked right at the corner of its jaw, perfect hook-up, so no worry of getting bitten off but I didn’t know that till the end of the fight.
+Lucky for me this particular fish had the nymph hooked right at the corner of its jaw and no bite-off.

 Most of my pacu are caught on nymphs either during the drop or slow figure-eight retrieve.
 The other flies I’ve had success with are the (dark coloured) woolly bugger and shrimp patterns which are slow stripped on the bottom.
-The patin fish can also be caught using the aforementioned methods.
+The patin fish can also be caught using the aforementioned methods (much less common).

 The fighting characteristics of the pacu – nicknamed the freshwater GT by some – is a finger burning sizzling run when hooked.
 This will be followed by many more runs while zipping to the left and right.
 If there is cover nearby, it will make a run for it.
 You will also know you have a pacu at the end of your line by the twitching rod tip.
 Again, reminiscent of a GT!

-The patin on the other hand will give steady, less sizzling, long powerful runs.
-Your rod tip will bop un and down during the patin’s run, much like when hooked to a giant trevally.
+The patin on the other hand will give steady, less sizzling but powerful long runs.
+Your rod tip will bop up and down during the patin’s run.

 On this day of fishing we lost two patins during landing.
 One was barely hooked and it pulled off when I had my hand on the leader and another snapped the leader when Poh grabbed it (Note to self: Bring landing net!).